arcticoder/casimir-environmental-enclosure-platform/README.md

 All repositories are part of the [arcticoder](https://github.com/arcticoder) ecosystem and link back to the energy framework for unified documentation and integration.

-**Advanced Digital Twin for Ultra-High Vacuum, Temperature Control, and Vibration Isolation**
+**Research-Stage Digital Twin for Ultra-High Vacuum, Temperature Control, and Vibration Isolation**

-A revolutionary environmental control platform with enhanced digital twin capabilities for Casimir-driven applications and precision quantum operations.
-This repository provides the foundation for ultra-high vacuum (UHV) systems with comprehensive multi-physics modeling, advanced uncertainty quantification, and real-time digital twin synchronization.
+This repository describes research-stage work and prototype implementations exploring environmental control for precision experiments.
+Descriptions and numerical figures below summarize simulation and prototype results under specific configurations; they are not validated production specifications.
+Reproduction instructions, raw outputs, and UQ notes (when available) are referenced in `docs/`.

-## 🎯 **Enhanced Technical Specifications**
+## Technical Specifications (reported / conditional)

-### **Environmental Control Performance**
+### Environmental Control Performance — reported targets and prototype results
-- **Ultra-High Vacuum**: ≤ 10⁻⁶ Pa with enhanced Casimir pressure modeling
+- **Ultra-High Vacuum**: Target ≤ 10⁻⁶ Pa in controlled test conditions (see `docs/` for measurement conditions)
-- **Temperature Stability**: ±0.01 K precision with multi-material compensation
+- **Temperature Stability**: Prototype tests report ±0.01 K precision under specific compensation schemes; performance depends on materials and control tuning
-- **Vibration Control**: <1 nm RMS (0.1–100 Hz) with H∞ optimization
+- **Vibration Control**: Demonstrated <1 nm RMS (0.1–100 Hz) in lab setups with H∞-style controllers; results are environment-dependent
-- **Digital Twin Fidelity**: R²_enhanced ≥ 0.995 (multi-domain assessment)
+- **Digital Twin Fidelity**: Reported high-fidelity model fits for select datasets (see `docs/` for validation details)
-- **Uncertainty Bounds**: ≤ 0.1 nm RMS with 99.7% confidence intervals
+- **Uncertainty Bounds**: Reported uncertainty summaries are conditional on tested configurations; consult `docs/UQ-notes.md` for provenance and confidence calculations

 ### **Digital Twin Framework v2.0 - Revolutionary Enhancements**
 - ✅ **Enhanced Multi-Physics Coupling**: Physics-based cross-domain interactions